7 Amazing Health Benefits Of Cayenne Peppers

 While the active ingredient that gives the peppers their heat – a compound known as capsaicin – might set your mouth on fire, it also leads blood vessels to relax.
 The research was performed on hypertensive rats.

-“We found that long-term dietary consumption of capsaicin, one of the most abundant components in chili peppers very beneficial.
+“We found that long-term dietary consumption of capsaicin, one of the most abundant components in Cayenne peppers very beneficial.
 Stated Zhiming Zhu of Third Military Medical University in Chongqing, China.

 Those effects depend on the chronic activation of something called the transient receptor potential vanilloid 1 (TRPV1) channel found in the lining of blood vessels.
 Activation of the channel leads to an increase in production of nitric oxide.
 Nitrous oxide is a gaseous molecule known to protect blood vessels against inflammation and dysfunction, Zhu explained.

 The study isn’t the first to look for a molecular link between capsaicin and lower blood pressure.
 However, earlier studies were based on acute or short-term exposure to the chemical, with some conflicting results.
 Zhu says their study is the first to examine the effects of long-term treatment with capsaicin in rats with high blood pressure.

 The findings in rats should be confirmed in humans through epidemiological analysis the researchers said.
 In fact, there were already some clues.
 The prevalence of hypertension is over 20% in Northeastern China compared to 10-14% in Southwestern China, including Sichuan, Guozhuo, Yunnan, Hunan, and Chongqing, where Zhu is from.

 “People in these regions like to eat hot and spicy foods with a lot of chili peppers,” Zhu says.
 “For example, a very famous local food in my hometown, Chongqing, is the spicy hot pot.”